Fiona is a qualified herbalist and aromatherapist. She has twenty years of experience in the field and wants to share that knowledge.

 The Uses of Nasturtiums in History

-These sunny, wonderful little flowers originated in South America and were widely used by the Meso-Americans for urinary tract infections, kidney problems and for their general antibiotic action.
+These sunny, healthy plants originated in South America and were widely used by the Mesoamericans for urinary tract infections, kidney problems, and general antibiotic action.

 In Ancient Times

-The leaves were used to prevent scurvy and to supplement the daily diet and add flavor.
-The peppery leaves were very popular and the seeds were a prized delicacy.
+The leaves were used to prevent scurvy, supplement the daily diet, and add flavor.
+The peppery leaves were trendy, and the seeds were a prized delicacy.

 In the Middle Ages

-In the 1600's in England, Nasturtiums were a valued plant and were called Indian Cress (Because of their similarity in flavor to Watercress.)
+In the 1600s in England, the Tropaeolum majus was a valued medicinal plant known as Indian Cress (Because of their similarity in flavor to Watercress.)

-Wherever they have been introduced, these plants have quickly become a firm favorite because of their medicinal and culinary uses.
+Wherever they have been introduced, nasturtiums have quickly become a firm favorite because of their medicinal and culinary uses.

 I always make sure that I have a bed of these sunny little flowers and always look forward to spring and summer when they burst with color.
 They come up on their own without much interference from me.

 In Warmer Climates

-In the warmer parts of the world, they can be perrenial plants but usually they are annuals.
-They tend to self-seed and, if conditions are right, they can pretty much take over.
+In the warmer parts of the world, nasturtiums can be grown year-round.
+They tend to self-seed and, if conditions are right, they'll take over.
 They form a small leafy bush that creeps along the ground and provides great ground cover.

 They are frost tender and so will die down completely in winter in colder areas.
-Not to worry though, in spring they will come out again in full force.
+Not to worry though, in spring, they will come up again in full force.

-Try growing different colours and varieties - they will cross-pollinate and you may get some interesting results.
+Try growing different colors and varieties - they will cross-pollinate, and you may get some interesting results.

-I've even had little plants coming up all over the compost heap - they made a really good show there and covered it beautifully.
-Paradoxically, the compost heap gets very little sun so it just goes to show how hardy these little guys can be.
+I've even had little plants coming up all over the compost heap - they made an outstanding show there and covered it beautifully.
+Paradoxically, the compost heap getsminimale sun, so it just goes to show how hardy these little guys can be.

-Nasturtiums come in a lot of different colours and there are also now varieties that have a variegated leaf - these are extremely pretty and very rewarding for the home gardener.
+Nasturtiums come in many different colors, and there are also now varieties that have a variegated leaf - these are extremely pretty and very rewarding for the home gardener.

 Collect a few tin cans and drill holes into the bottom of them.
 Put a layer of stones at the bottom to aid drainage and add some soil.
-Plant a different colour plant in each "pot".
+Plant a different color plant in each "pot."
 Line up against a sunny wall and wait for the profusion of flowers.

 Where Nasturtiums Came From

-The high Vitamin C content in the leaves make these potent little plants great for you overall health and well-being.
-Eating a couple of leaves a day is said to help clear up acne.
+The high vitamin C content in the leaves makes these potent little plants great for your overall health and well-being.
+For example, eating a couple of leaves a day is said to help clear up acne.

-The ancients used to use it as a hair tonic and scientific research actually backs this up - apparently Nasturtium tea applied to the head stimulates the capillaries and so increases circulation and the flow of nutrients to the scalp.
+The ancients used to use it as a hair tonic, and scientific research actually backs this up.
+Nasturtium tea applied to the head stimulates the capillaries and increases circulation and the flow of nutrients to the scalp.

 The tea can also be used in place of a toner for oily skin.